elibarzilay/test/README.md

 * A github action creates issues for each "batch" of files (batch size is configured in `.github/workflows/shared.sh`), with the intention of graders grabing a batch to work on it (using [the grading board]).
+* Optional: the head TA assigns each batch to a grader (but leaves it in the "Todo" column).
+Alternatively, don't do this to let graders pick up batches in their own pace.
+* When a grader starts working on a batch, they drag the card to the "In progress" column.
+If the above assignment wasn't done, the action of moving the card will auto-assign the issue to you.
+* When you're done grading, drag the card to the "Done" column, which will mark the issue as closed.
+(You can also close the issue, which will move it to the "Done" column.)
+* When all gradings are done, the head TA does a "meta-pass".
+The purpose of this is to adjust & tweak the gradings so that they are as consistent as possible.
+When needed, issues can be dragged back to the "In progress" (or "Todo") columns, which will re-open these tickets (with the intention of fixing stuff by the grader).
+* When the meta-pass is done, I sync the graded files back to the handin server, which makes them visible to students.
+* If/when there are later grading changes (see the "Regrading" section below) [Regrading and other fixes]

 ## Grading